240 – Dress Code

 1. Hair must be a natural hair color.

-3. Prohibited styles include, but are not limited to, abnormal coloring or multi-coloring, carvings, ducktails, ponytails (for men), locs, mohawks, mullets, exaggerated raised or sculpted hair styles, variations of these styles, or any other similar styles.
+3. Prohibited styles include, but are not limited to, abnormal coloring or multi-coloring, carvings, ducktails, ponytails (for men), mohawks, mullets, tracks or designs cut into the hair on any section of the head, decorations, pigtails, exaggerated raised or sculpted hair styles, variations of these styles, or any other similar styles that would detract from a professional appearance.

-4. Hair may not be worn in a manner that would prevent or interfere with the proper wearing of a respirator, riot helmet, or other issued headgear.
+5. Hair may not be worn in a manner that would prevent or interfere with the proper wearing of a respirator, protective mask, helmet, eye protection, or other issued equipment.

 Hair must be neat and not of an excessively long length which would present an unprofessional appearance.
 If wearing a Class A, B, or C uniform, hair must not fall below the yoke line on the back of the shirt.
 Although hair may not be worn in an exaggerated style, it may be braided or pinned in order to comply with length requirements when wearing a uniform.